-Pagourtzis's mental state has been the focus of several discussions between prosecutors and defense attorneys since the May 18, 2018 shooting that killed 10 people and injured 13 others.
+Pagourtzis' mental state has been the focus of several discussions between prosecutors and defense attorneys since the shooting that killed 10 and injured 13 others.

-Back in August, attorneys for Pagourtzis said his mental state has deteriorated to the point that he doesn't understand the case set before him.
+In August, attorneys for Pagourtzis said his mental state had deteriorated to the point that he doesn't understand the case before him.

 If convicted, he faces life in prison with the possibility of parole after 40 years.

 - Santa Fe shooting suspect's mental state has 'degraded': attorneys

 - Judge decides to move Santa Fe HS shooting trial